kube-vip/website/content/docs/usage/egress.md

     kube-vip.io/egress-destination-ports: udp:5060
 ```

-The annotation is a colon seperated value of protocol (`udp` or `tcp`) and the destination port, you can have multiple protocols and ports by using a comma e.g. `tcp:8080,udp:5060`
+The annotation is a colon separated value of protocol (`udp` or `tcp`) and the destination port, you can have multiple protocols and ports by using a comma e.g. `tcp:8080,udp:5060`

 ### Excluding traffic for Pod and Service CIDRs

-By default kube-vip wont egress traffic for the default networks:
+By default kube-vip won't egress traffic for the default networks:

 -	Pod CIDR     = "10.0.0.0/16"
 -	Service CIDR = "10.96.0.0/12"